nrs-org/novelslop/content/vol_01/chap_15.typ

   would go.
 It'd be funny if it turned out to be the new _Powerpoint Hit_..."

   Uta giggled.
-Even though school ended, her daily chore of messaging to her classmates has not ended.
+Even though school ended, her daily chore of messaging to her classmates has not.
 Though it could feel like a chore sometimes, the giggle she just let out implied that she was kind of enjoying it.

   "Please don't!
 That was like a generational fumble...
 I still could not